clusterfreak/ClusterGraphix/README.md

 	* ClusterFile v0.1.1 (04-10-2016)

 ### Bugs
-* Call Example -> sometimes Error in ClusterGraphix.paintComponent.points.red
+* Call Example -> sometimes getCluster() has no data, and sometimes getDescription() has no parameter i
+* it seems there is a process running in background, get transparency, active threads

 ### Ideas
-* no
+* remove test statements in getDescription()

 ### Release Information
 v0.95.1